jorotenev/deka_coordinates/README.md

 }
 ```
 1. You can use each of the circles (a coordinate + radius) to query Google Places API.
+1. You can optionally change the radius of the circles and press "Redraw"

 ## How it works
 The idea in essence is to fill the rectangle row by row with circles and then add more "filler" circles between every two